dex2dot0/hmda-hero-website-5e8ce/content/pages/docs/getting-started/prerequisites.md

       value: Requirements to get started
 layout: docs
 ---
 ## Microsoft Excel

-You will need Microsoft Excel in order to use HMDA Hero.
-All Microsoft Excel versions are supported including Desktop version and Web browser based versions.
+HMDA Hero is powered by Microsoft Excel so you will need to have access to Microsoft Excel in order to use the HMDA Hero tool.
+All modern Microsoft Excel versions are supported including Desktop version and Web browser based versions.

 ## CFPB LAR Formatting Tool

 HMDA Hero is designed to add rich functionality to the CFPB's [LAR Formatting Tool](https://ffiec.cfpb.gov/tools/lar-formatting).
 You can download the Microsoft Excel template at the link above and will need it while using HMDA Hero.
-While HMDA Hero will work in on any Excel spreadsheet, it relies on the specific formatting of the CFPB's version.
+While HMDA Hero will work on any Excel spreadsheet, it relies on the specific formatting of the CFPB's version to work properly.